CeraVe Skin Renewing Gel Oil

 The Ingredients: Signature ceramides and natural oils

 Ceramides: Ceramides are naturally occurring lipids (or fat molecules) that help retain your skin's moisture and contribute to its proper function, keeping it hydrated and soft.
 They're often described as the body's natural moisturizer to prevent dehydration.
-They also act as a natural antioxidant, protecting the skin from environmental aggressors like pollution and dry air.
-Ceramides are essentially the glue that holds our skin cells together to keep our skin barrier intact and healthy, and focusing on them is what's led CeraVe to so much success.
+They are essentially the glue that holds our skin cells together to keep our skin barrier intact and healthy, and focusing on them is what's led CeraVe to so much success.
 A healthy skin barrier helps seal in moisture and seal out impurities, keeping your skin looking and feeling hydrated, youthful, and supple.

 Sunflower Oil: Sunflower oil is a non-comedogenic carrier oil that is highly absorbent.
-It has anti-inflammatory properties that help lower skin redness and roughness, and it's high in omega-6 (linoleic) fatty acid and vitamin E. Omega-6 acid helps decrease inflammation in the skin and enhances the development of new skin cells, while vitamin E is a natural antioxidant that protects your skin from environmental stressors that may cause irritation.
+It has anti-inflammatory properties that may help lower skin redness and roughness, and it's high in omega-6 (linoleic) fatty acid.
+Omega-6 acid helps decrease inflammation in the skin and enhances the development of new skin cells, while vitamin E is a natural antioxidant.

 CeraVe's Skin Renewing Gel Oil does exactly what it's advertised to do—it provides lightweight hydration that soothes and moisturizes skin while simultaneously making it appear more radiant.
 It sits nicely on the skin and layers well with both skincare and makeup.
 Since it's not a full oil and has some qualities of a gel-based formula, it doesn't interfere with makeup or other products.